verbb/snipcart/docs/examples/webhooks.md

-# Webhooks
+# Recipes

-There's a lot you can do with [webhooks](/webhooks/when.md)!
-Here are some common examples.
+There's a lot you can do by responding to Snipcart's [webhooks](/webhooks/when.md)!
+Here are some examples.

 ## Send a Custom Order Confirmation Email